What to expect after your baby's had injections

-Fever is generally a response to an infection.
-And while having injections doesn't infect your baby, as Dr Philippa’s already mentioned, when injections are given, the body's immune system is stimulated in the same way – i.e. to try and provoke immunity – and so a fever may develop.
+Fever (a high temperature, over 37.5°C) is probably the most common side effect of vaccinations.
+For all of us, fever is a common and general response to an infection and while having injections doesn't infect your baby, when injections are given, the body's immune system is stimulated in the same way – to try and provoke immunity – and so a fever may develop.

 2. Loss of appetite

-This can sometimes come when you have a fever, so don't be too surprised if your little one goes off their food for a while.
+This can sometimes come when you have a fever, so don't be too surprised if your baby goes off their food for a while.

 However, you do need to be careful that your baby doesn't get dehydrated.
-Signs of this are:
+Signs of dehydration include:

-- a sunken 'soft spot' on their head
+- a sunken 'soft spot' on the head

 - a few or no tears when they cry